Aunt Vadge: burning after intimacy during my period

 Dear Aunt Vadge,

-Recently, my boyfriend and I were fooling around together when I was on the third day of my period.
-Right after that, my vaginal opening started burning.
+Recently my boyfriend and I were fooling around when I was on the third day of my period.
+Right after, my vaginal opening started burning.

-I have had sex before, but the last time I had sex it didn’t burn.
-I don’t know what is wrong with my vagina, and I am really scared.
+I’ve had sex before, but last time it didn’t burn.
+I don’t know what’s wrong with my vagina, and I’m really scared.

 Sincerely,